Military Relic Hunting in Estonia - Seing the WWII Ghosts

 My choice had always been artifacts and coins from the older past.
 But this time, my curiosity took over and I decided to search the spot.
 When I turned my Minelab Explorer XS on, I got confused as I began receiving a cacophony of signals.
 I could not move a search coil an inch without getting a high-pitch signal.
 My first thought was that my machine was malfunctioning.
 I changed the Discrimination setting to accepting only silver and swung the coil over the same spot.

 The number of signals was reduced to just a few.
 Still not believing in what I was hearing, I investigated one high-tone signal.
-To my surprise, it turned out to be a brass object of square shape and with jagged edges - a brass splinter or a fragment of the artillery projectile's brass belt.
+To my surprise, it turned out to be a brass object of square shape and with jagged edges - a brass splinter - a fragment of the artillery projectile's brass belt.

 I began to dig every high-tone signal and unearthed many more brass splinters.
 They were everywhere!
 Every inch of soil sounded off.
 I could not believe how much metal was present in the soil.
 If to imagine all that junk flying around during the battle, it was hard to think of anyone's survival.
+One cannot avoid digging these brass splinters because they give out a coin-like signal, and, therefore, would drive any metaldetectorist crazy!

 At that point, I realized that in the areas of former WW2 battlefields, a treasure hunter would not have a choice but to dig the WW2 military layer first in order to get to the older "cultural" layer.
 Considering the fact that most of the unwanted targets gave out the perfect coin signals, I knew that I had to dig every signal from now on.
 But it did not discouraged me at all.
 The challenge just got me more excited.
 And my Explorer was fine; it only required a little tune-up.